fenwick67/bumbler/README.md

 step 0: install Node.js v7+ and NPM, and open a terminal.

 1. `npm install -g bumbler`
-2. Create a new folder for your project
+2. Create a new folder for your site
 3. `cd` into your new site folder
 4. Run `bumbler init` inside it and follow the directions
   - **DO NOT** re-use a password for the admin interface.
 Seriously.
 This software is pre-alpha and there are probably security holes.